DeverauxDietrich/deverauxdietrich.github.io/projects/project-2.md

 A super simple mock-up landing page for an app launch.
 I added a few animations for that extra razzle dazzle!

-## TLDR for tech stack: HTML, CSS and Javascript
+## Tech stack: HTML, CSS and Javascript

 ## Click the play button to see something cool! :D